 The chia plant has been around for centuries now, and historical evidence points at it having originated from far-flung places such as Guatemala and Mexico.
+Many people use them for their Pain Management characteristics.
 The most important part of this plant is the seed, which can be consumed whole or ground.
 Said seeds contain deep wells of omega-3 fatty acids, vitamins as well as fiber and come in as a component of food or drink.

 The Quality of Chia